 |U.S. Bank Altitude Reserve Card||4 per year||4 per year||$400|

-While all these credit cards offer Priority Pass membership, they aren’t necessarily the same.
-Starting Aug.
-1, 2019, Priority Pass Select memberships obtained from an American Express credit card will no longer offer credits for Priority Pass restaurants.
+But while all these credit cards offer Priority Pass membership, they aren’t necessarily the same.
+That’s because starting Aug.
+1, 2019, Priority Pass Select memberships obtained from an American Express credit card stopped offering credits for Priority Pass restaurants.